bilbo443/BILBBET/PRESEASON_TESTING.md

 Blocking issues.
 Don't move to Phase 2 until these are resolved.

-- [ ] **Fix: extraction's `consistent` flag is computed but never checked.**
+- [x] **Fix: extraction's `consistent` flag is computed but never checked.**
-      `extract_results.py` already flags when a team's reported total doesn't match the sum of their round scores — a real, cheap way to catch a typo'd score — but nothing downstream reads it.
-A silent data-entry error could feed straight into the simulation once the season starts.
-      **Owner: Claude.** Prerequisite: none, ready to build now.
-Still not done as of this update — flagged twice now, worth actually scheduling rather than letting it slide a third time.
+      `extract_results.py` already flagged when a team's reported total didn't match the sum of their round scores, but nothing downstream ever read it.
+Now wired in: the pipeline halts before simulation if any mismatch is found, naming the exact team and numbers, same "stop and surface" pattern as a validation failure.
+Verified both directions against real data — a clean run still passes straight through, and a deliberately corrupted total (a fake typo injected into the real sample data) correctly halts with a clear message, no PR opens.
+Also caught and fixed a smaller related gap while testing the CLI wrapper: the new failure status would have safely stopped the run either way, but with a generic, unhelpful message rather than naming the actual team and mismatch — fixed to match the polish of the other failure messages.

 - [ ] **Decide: `leading_at.json` / `special_markets.json` corruption.**
       Same real bug as the Division 3A/3B schedule issue, but never fixed in